netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 Path metadata may also be incomplete, ASes are not required to provide or regularly update the data.

+Users of path metadata must keep in mind that the data is mostly not verifyable but depends on the diligence and trusworthyness of the link owners.
+However, once disseminated by a link owner, the patgh metadata is authenticated an cannot be changed by other parties.

+Due to the inherent unreliability, users should implement sanity checks the verify that a link holds up to the promised capabilities.

 # Algorithms

+## MTU

+SCION provides MTU information for every AS-level link on a path.

 ## Detecting Bad ASes and Links

+By comparing performance (latency, bandwidth, packet droprate, link errors, MTU) of multiple paths, we can (with some accuracy) detect unreliable links and ASes.
+These can be blacklisted and excluded from further path selection, or possibly kept as backup paths for emergencies.

+**TODO** Add reference to ressearch.

+**TODO** Move to Path Metadata section?

 ## Congestion Control {#concon}

+Congestion control for QUIC is discussed in
+QUIC Loss Detection and Congestion Control {{RFC9002}}.

+More generally, congestion control for UDP is discussed in the UDP Usage Guidelines {{RFC8085}}.
+UDUp MTU discovery is further developed in {{RFC8899}}.

 Congestion control is also discussed for TCP in {{RFC6356}}.